 You may also apply via an LJMU approved agent.
-To check if an agent is LJMU approved please contact our international enquiries team

 Confirmation of Acceptance for Studies (CAS)

-Before you can apply for permission to enter or remain in the UK under Tier 4 you will require a valid Confirmation of Acceptance for Studies or CAS.
+Before you can apply for permission to enter or remain in the UK under Student Route you will require a valid Confirmation of Acceptance for Studies or CAS.
 This is a ‘virtual document’similar to a database record.
 Each CAS has a unique reference number, and contains information about your course of study and your personal details.
 The CAS also includes details of the documents LJMU has used to assess your suitability as a student.

 As part of your visa application, you will need to present an original version of any document listed within your CAS.
 LJMU will only assign a CAS once you have satisfied the conditions of any offer made to you.
-In addition to any academic conditions or English language requirements, you may be asked to provide LJMU with specific pieces of supporting documentation (such as your passport), satisfying the University’s obligations as a Tier 4 Sponsor.
+In addition to any academic conditions or English language requirements, you may be asked to provide LJMU with specific pieces of supporting documentation (such as your passport), satisfying the University’s obligations as a Student Route Sponsor.

 Academic Technology Approval Scheme (ATAS)